 The RSA establishes the basis for reimbursement.

-This document demonstrates that the resource provider has been approved for an EMAC mission for the dates appearing on the mission order it also contains all mission related information and the costs, but it does not show the breakdown of personnel salaries.
+The Mission Order documents that the Resource Provider has been approved for an EMAC mission for the dates appearing on the mission order it also contains all mission related information and the costs, but it does not show the breakdown of personnel salaries.

-Any unexpected costs that may occur during your mission may require the requesting and assisting state Emergency Management agencies amend the costs within the RSA.
-You must report changes in costs to your resource provider as soon as they are apparent.
-The EMAC Authorized Representatives of the Requesting and Assisting States decide whether or not an amendment is needed.
+Any unexpected costs that may occur during your mission may require the Requesting and Assisting State Emergency Management Agencies amend the costs within the RSA.
+You must report changes in costs to your home agency (Resource Provider) as soon as they are apparent.
+The EMAC Authorized Representatives of the Requesting and Assisting States decide whether an amendment is needed.

-During the course of the deployment deployed personnel must maintain original copies of all invoices, receipts and other documentation relating to expenses incurred while performing the EMAC mission.
+During the deployment, Deployed Personnel must maintain original copies of all invoices, receipts and other documentation relating to expenses incurred while performing the EMAC mission.

-Once you are reimbursed for completing the EMAC mission, the resource provider forwards their reimbursement claim to the state Emergency Management Agency.
+Once you are reimbursed for completing the EMAC mission, the Resource Provider forwards their reimbursement package to the State Emergency Management Agency.

 Eligible costs include expenses that are typically incurred when conducting or traveling on an EMAC mission.

-Eligible costs include all expenses that are typically incurred when conducting or traveling on an EMAC mission.
+Eligible costs include expenses aligned to the RSA that are incurred when conducting or traveling on an EMAC mission.

 Eligible categories for cost reimbursement are as follows: Personnel, Travel (such as air and ground transportation).
 Lodging, Meals, Equipment, Commodities and Other.